Corporate Governance Principles

 November 6, 2018

 Board of Directors

 The following principles have been approved by the Board and, along with the charters of the Board committees, provide the framework for the governance of the Company.
-The Board recognizes the importance of effective governance practices, and regularly reviews these principles and other aspects of governance to promote effective functioning of the Board.
+The Board recognizes the importance of effective governance practices, and regularly reviews these principles and other aspects of governance.

-In addition to overseeing the Corporation’s business and monitoring its management, the Board’s responsibilities (including responsibilities delegated to the Committees) include, but are not limited to the following:
+In addition to overseeing the Corporation’s business and monitoring its management, the Board’s responsibilities include, but are not limited to the following: